-There is a target harvest rate (20% of age 4+ biomass) in the management plan, which is equivalent to a target fishing mortality.
-This harvest rate is associated with a low (<5%) probability of bringing the spawning biomass below the trigger level of 220,000 t, which is still well above the limit biomass of 125,000 t.
+There is a target harvest rate (40% of the biomass of haddock >45cm) in the management plan, which is a proxy for fishing mortality.
+This harvest rate is associated with a low (<5%) probability of bringing the spawning biomass below the limit level of 45,000 t.
+There is a trigger SSB below which the harvest rate will be reduced.
+The trigger was set equal to the limit, which implies that the reduction below the trigger will have no influence on the risk of reaching the limit, but will facilitate recovery should the limit be reached.